Danielsudndqvist/nr-game/README.md

 ## Installation
 1. Clone the repository or download the project files.
 2. Ensure you have Python installed on your system.
-3. Install the required libraries by running: pip install gspread openpyxl colorama
+3. Install the required libraries by running: pip install gspread and pip install colorama
-4. 4.
-Set up a Google Cloud Project and enable the Google Sheets API.
+4. Set up a Google Cloud Project and enable the Google Sheets API.
 5. Create a `creds.json` file with your Google Service Account credentials and ensure it's placed in the project directory.

 ## Usage